 Coincident indicators move at the same time as the economy does.
-The Gross Domestic Product measures the economy's output as it occurs.
+The gross domestic product measures the economy's output as it occurs.

-Leading economic indicators are indicators which change before the economy changes.
+Leading economic indicators are indicators that change before the economy changes.
 Stock market returns are a leading indicator, as the stock market usually begins to fall before the economy declines and they improve before the economy begins to pull out of a recession.
 Housing starts and the consumer confidence index are other leading economic indicators.